me-kell/EXMARaLDA-build/README.md

     mvn -f pom.xml exec:exec@partitureditor

 ## Make a windows executable

+This part is experimental and not yet fully implemented.
+Some parts of EXMARaLDA won't work yet!
+For a working application use `mvn -f pom.xml exec:exec@partitureditor`.

 To wrap the Partitureditor as windows executable with JSmooth (note the use of `utils.xml`)